Tuesday 23 March 2021

 - Find out how VAL can help you to succeed in your future bids

-This event is open to VCSE organisations based in Leicestershire only.
-We will be holding a Funding Fair for city-based groups early in 2021.
+This event is open to VCSE organisations based in Leicester city only.

 Only 2 people per VCSE organisation will be allowed to book on.

 You have the choice of booking onto either the morning or afternoon session, please do not book onto both.
 (Details of how to book onto a session are below)

 |1:30pm||Introduction from VAL|

 - Charity Bank: A bank for the social sector